Floby (musician)

-Florent Belemgnegré, better known by his stage name Floby, is an Ivorian-Burkinabé singer and musician.
+Florent Belemgnegré, better known by his stage name Floby, is a Burkinabé singer and musician.
 He sings in the French and Mòoré languages.
 His music uses African sounds such as the kora and djembe but also rap and electric guitar.

 He is also known by the nicknames le King Zodanga, le Papa des Orphelins and le Kirikou d’Afrique.

 Life and career

 Belemgnegré was born in the Bingerville suburb of Abidjan, Côte d'Ivoire.
 At age five, he moved to Burkina Faso and lived with grandmother, who was a griot.
 On 15 January 2017, Floby was made Noom Naaba or "Chief of the Atmosphere" of Andemtenga, in Kouritenga Province, by the customary canton chief.